How do I request a delay of my admission?

-Merit-based scholarships will not carry forward for students who delay enrollment for two semesters, but students will be considered for awards for the new term of entry.
+Merit-based scholarships will not carry forward for students who delay enrollment, but students will be considered for awards for the new term of entry.
 Scholarship awarding criteria and dollar amounts are subject to change.

 Students who have received a collegiate or departmental scholarship need to contact that office directly for clarification on whether the award will carry over.

 Need-based financial aid will not carry forward.
 Students will need to supply a new FAFSA, if applicable, and will be reevaluated for need-based awards for the new term of entry.
 For more information, please contact the Office of Financial Aid.